Skip to content Skip to footer

 A single account across Switzerland: how OneLog is changing the registration game for digital publishers and readers

 OneLog is the joint login service for the Swiss Digital Alliance – the federation of the largest Swiss media companies and publishing houses.
 The single login enables to offer readers a personalized, cross-platform media experience whilst guaranteeing the highest security standards.
-I spoke to Patrick Rademacher, COO of the Global Media Unit at Ringier AG & Chairman of the Board of OneLog, and Silvano Oeschger, CEO at OneLog, to hear more about this single sign-on solution and how it's benefiting both Swiss media and their readers.
+I spoke to Patrick Rademacher, COO of the Global Media Unit at AG & Chairman of the Board of OneLog, and Silvano Oeschger, CEO at OneLog, to hear more about this single sign-on solution and how it's benefiting both Swiss media and their readers.

 What is OneLog and why did you launch it?
 What was the impetus behind it?

 Back in 2019, whilst at the annual Swiss Media Forum, CEOs of the 5 big media companies decided to come together to solve a challenge faced by publishers across the country (and indeed the world).
 Namely that the end to 3rd party means that non-logged users are becoming more difficult to address.
-But knowing who their readers are is vital for product development, personalization and both and reader revenue….
+But knowing who their readers are is vital for product development, personalization and both advertising and reader revenue….

 And there's a pressure to solve this problem before the end of 2024, the already-pushed-back date for Google to discontinue 3rd party cookies.